NC State Wolf Pack and the No. 3 Kansas Jayhawks square off - WTOP News

 Nassau, Bahamas; Wednesday, 12 p.m.
 EST

-BOTTOM LINE: The NC State Wolf Pack take on the No. 3 Kansas Jayhawks in Nassau, Bahamas.
+BOTTOM LINE: The NC State Wolf Pack play the No. 3 Kansas Jayhawks in Nassau, Bahamas.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.